OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel_Deployment/readme.md

         - InformationProtectionPolicy.Read.All
     - **Office 365 Management APIs**
         - ActivityFeed.ReadDlp
 3. **IMPORTANT**: The following artifacts get deployed to the Sentinel/Log Analytics workspace.
-If artifacts of the same type and name already exist, they will be overwritten:
+If artifacts of the same type and name already exist, they will be **overwritten**:
     - Log Analytics function named "PurviewDLP"
     - Watchlists named "Policy" and "SensitivityLabels"
     - Custom Tables named "PurviewDLP", "PurviewDLPSIT", and "PurviewDLPDetections".